SteveAtSentosa/iotivity-helpers/README.md

 `CT 1.7.4.2` is known to pass.
 Unselect all tests except this one, and hit the green play button `>` in the upper left of the CTT test app.

+> Currently the test `CT 1.7.4.2` is located in the `Security CR35/36/48` test group

 You may be promted for a pin, if so, sampleserver_randompin will have generated one, and printed it to the Ubnutu terminal.
 Enter the PIN into the CTT and hit `Set Value`

 If everything is configured correctly, this test should run to completion and pass.
 You will know that the test passed from this line shown near the bottom of the CTT log